 - "What kind of jobs can I get with my film degree?"

 - "Why would I choose Montana State University's photography program over others?"

 - "How do I know your program is the right one for me?"

-We currently offer a Bachelor of Arts (BA) in Film & Photography, a BFA in Integrated Lens-Based Media, and an MFA in Science and Natural History Film.
+We currently offer a Bachelor of Arts (BA) in Film & Photography and an MFA in Science and Natural History Film.

 There is a lot of discussion online about "film school," some of it is helpful, some of it not.
 Even the term "film school" is confusing: it can describe a range of programs from for-profit schools, to community colleges, to universities.
 We offer a four-year accredited BA or BFA degree from a public, land-grant research university.
 If you look at the characteristics of people who are successful in the film industry, you will usually find they have a combination of skills, connections, and positive attitude.
 We can teach you the skills, and your classmates and alumni become your industry connections.
 The attitude is up to you.